Course Catalog

 Physical Education & Sports

 The Physical Education Department strives to enrich the mental, physical and the moral development of all students by promoting spiritual, creative, and healthy lifestyles through high-quality programs.
 The department identifies the components of successful health-related physical education and implements these into all classes.
-Through the practice of dance, weight training, kickboxing, recreational skills and yoga, students improve their physical coordination, body alignment, awareness, agility, balance and strength.
+Through the practice of dance, pilates, cardiovascular conditioning, and yoga, students improve their physical coordination, body alignment, awareness, agility, balance and strength.

-In addition, the breathing, meditation, and instruction on healthy nutritional and lifestyle choices assist students in dealing with the stresses associated with adolescence.
+In addition, relaxation breathing, guided meditation, and instruction on the importance of mental health awareness, and lifestyle choices assist students in dealing with the stresses associated with adolescence.
 Teachers emphasize participation in developmentally appropriate and enjoyable physical activities while providing students with the skills to assess their progress.

 COURSES